poi0905/poi0905.github.io/_posts/2022-11-08-datacamp-SQL-Fundamentals.markdown

 * Any `RIGHT JOIN` can be re-written as a `LEFT JOIN`

 {% highlight SQL %}
-SELECT
-	c1.name AS city,
-    code,
-    c2.name AS country,
-    region,
+SELECT region, AVG(gdp_percapita) AS avg_gdp
-    city_proper_pop
-FROM cities AS c1
+FROM countries AS c
--- Join right table (with alias)
-LEFT JOIN countries AS c2
+LEFT JOIN economies AS e
-ON c1.country_code = c2.code
+USING(code)
+WHERE year = 2010
+GROUP BY region
-ORDER BY code DESC;
+ORDER BY avg_gdp DESC
+LIMIT 10;
 {% endhighlight %}

 {% highlight SQL %}